Enver Pasha: Aftermath

-Following the revolution Enver rose within the ranks of the Ottoman military and had an important role within army committee relations.
-By 1909 he was the military attaché at Berlin and formed personal ties with high ranking German state officials and the Kaiser.
+Following the revolution, Enver rose within the ranks of the Ottoman military and had an important role within army–committee relations.
+Soon after the revolution he was assigned to the Inspectorate of the Rumelian Provinces, but in March 1909 he was the military attaché at Berlin and formed personal ties with high ranking German state officials and the Kaiser.
 It was during this time that Enver came to admire the culture of Germany and power of the German military.
 He invited German officers to reform the Ottoman Army.
 In 1909 a reactionary conspiracy to organise a countercoup culminated in the 31 March Incident; the countercoup was put down.
-Enver for a short time in April 1909 returned to Constantinople and joined the Action Army.
+Enver for a short time in April 1909 returned to Constantinople to join the Action Army.
 As such he took an active role in the suppression of the countercoup, which resulted in the overthrow of Abdul Hamid II, who was replaced by his brother Mehmed V, while the power of the CUP was consolidated.
 Throughout the Young Turk era, Enver was a member of the CUP central committee from 1908 to 1918.

+In March 1911, he was recalled from Berlin and once again sent to Macedonia by War Minister Mahmud Şevket Pasha, whom he first met on 19 March 1911, to inspect the measures taken against insurgents in Macedonia.
+Making the rounds in Salonica, Üsküp, Monastir, Köprülü and Tikveş, he also met with the leading figures of the CUP.
+He returned to Istanbul on 11 May 1911.
+On 27 July he left the capital to suppress the Malissori rebellion as the chief of staff of the Second Corps, traveling to Shkodër via Trieste, again spending time to resolve disputes between the Unionists and Albanian nationalists.
+Later, he went to Berlin, but returned home when the Italians attacked Tripoli.

 Italo-Turkish War

-In 1911, Italy launched an invasion of the Ottoman vilayet of Tripolitania (Trablus-i Garb, modern Libya), starting the Italo-Turkish War.
-Enver decided to join the defense of the province and left Berlin for Libya.
+On 29 September 1911, Italy launched an invasion of the Ottoman vilayet of Tripolitania (Trablus-i Garb, modern Libya), starting the Italo-Turkish War.
+Enver advocated for a guerilla war against the Italians in a CUP congress and went off to Libya with several other Unionist military officers, which formed the nucleus of the Special Organization.
+After meeting with the sultan and government officials he left Istanbul for Alexandria on 10 October.
+He established various contacts with prominent Arab leaders in Egypt and set off for Benghazi on October 22.
+He established his military headquarters in Ayn al-Mansur on 1 December 1911.
 There, he assumed the overall command after successfully mobilizing 20,000 troops.
-Because of the outbreak of the Balkan Wars, however, Enver and other Ottoman generals in Libya were called back to Constantinople.
+He achieved great success in the war and guerrilla operations against the Italians.
+On 24 January 1912, he was officially appointed commander of the General Benghazi Zone [Umum Bingazi Mıntıkası kumandanlığı].
+On 17 March 1912, he was additionally appointed as the mutasarrif of Benghazi, and then Kaymakam.
+Because of the outbreak of the Balkan Wars, however, Enver and other Ottoman generals in Libya were called back to Istanbul.
 This allowed Italy to take control of Libya.
-In 1912, thanks to his active role in the war, he was made lieutenant colonel.

-However, the loss of Libya cost the CUP in popularity, and it fell from government after rigging the 1912 elections (known as the Sopalı Seçimler, "Election of Clubs"), to be replaced by the Freedom and Accord Party (which was helped by its military arm, the Savior Officers, that denounced the CUP's actions during the 1912 elections).